randyyaj/Kraken-Rampage/README.md

 # Kraken-Rampage
-LD33 Game made using godot
+LD33 Game made using Godot Game Engine.
+Made this bad boy in 48 Hours.